snu-dbs/prevision/evaluation/README.md

 bash exp.sh
 ```

-If your directory structure is different from what we presented, please modify the `DATADIR` variable of the `exp.sh` script to correctly direct the dataset path.

 ### Dask

 The Dask evaluation script is located at `./dask/exp_alg.sh`.
 The `exp_alg.sh` will run all experiments presented in the paper.

 The usage is as follows.
+If your directory structure is different from what we presented, please modify the `DATADIR` variable of the `exp_alg.sh` script to correctly direct the dataset path.

 ```bash
 # current directory: /evaluation/dask/